 If you haven’t noticed by now, I’m active on Twitter.
 I like the platform a lot.
 It’s a great place to learn about sports news, engage in conversation during games, or just flat out laugh at silly things people post.
 Like many things in this world, it isn’t perfect.
 You have to put up with out of bounds comments from faceless profiles and people using names like StretchNuts09, but otherwise it has a lot of positives.

 Given the nature of the content we produce at BSM and who our most avid readers are, Twitter has been a great resource for connecting with people who share similar interests.
-Many turn to my profile for information and opinions on the sports media business, and it’s helped some improve at their craft, others land jobs, and forced a few who disagree to consider an alternative point of view.
+Many turn to my profile for information and opinions on the sports media business, and it’s helped some improve at their craft, others land jobs, and forced a few who disagree to consider a different point of view.

 But aside from that, Twitter can also come in handy for researching the audience.
 In years past some would discredit the results from social media because there was this perception that people on social media were from another universe, and drastically different than the everyday listener.
 As the years have gone by though, that viewpoint has started to change.